arpit456jain/Getting-Started-with-open-source/README.md

 </ul>

-# 6. Make the Pull Request
+### 6. Make the Pull Request
 <ul>
-<li>when you push the changes you will notice a new branch will be created on GtiHub and there will be a green button for creating pull request.
+<li>when you push the changes you will notice a new branch will be created on GitHub and there will be a green button for creating pull request.
 Click on it.</li>
 <br>
 <img width="80%" align="center"  src="createPR.png"><br><br>
 <li>After this a new page will be open like this</li>
 <img width="80%" align="center"  src="PR.png"><br><br>
 <li>Now add a title and description of your PR and click on create pull request.</li>
 <br>
-<li>Congrats your Pull Request is created</li>
+<li>Congrats 🎉 your Pull Request is created</li>
 <img width="80%" align="center"  src="PRcreated.png"><br><br>
 </ul>

 ---

-## <ins> What if I have a Conflict? </ins>
+## <ins> What if I have Merge Conflicts? </ins>

 #### A GitHub conflict is when people make changes to the same area or line in a file.
 This must be fixed before it is merged in order to prevent collision in the main branch.